Serenitysmk/BaslerCameraHardwareTrigger/README.md

 --Pylon SDK
 Since we are using Basler camera, Pylon SDK must be installed on your system

-You could follow the instruction from Pylon documentation, https://www.baslerweb.com/en/products/software/basler-pylon-camera-software-suite/, select the corresponding documentation e.g. I'm using Basler acA1300-200um
+Please follow the instruction from Pylon documentation Documentation could be found here https://www.baslerweb.com/en/products/software/basler-pylon-camera-software-suite/, select the documentation correpond with your own camera model  e.g. I'm using Basler acA1300-200um

 # Usage
 cd BaslerCameraHardTrigger